Our mission and guiding principals

 Maine Grains manufactures locally grown stone-milled grains, a staple food in the human diet.
-We don’t mess with a good thing.
-We mill whole grain into flour that is unadulterated, perfectly fresh, and rich in flavor.
+Nature knows a good thing.
+We mill whole grain into flour that is unadulterated, perfectly fresh, and full of flavor.
 Our grain is packed with vitamins & minerals, like vitamin B, zinc & magnesium.
-Whole grain has plentiful protein, healthy fat, and fiber, which aids in digestion and has probiotic qualities.
+Whole grains are plentiful in protein, healthy fats and oils, and fiber.

 Sticking With Stones

-We are utilizing age old technology with fresh intention, in an effort to build a lasting agricultural economy for the seed sowers and dough kneaders of the future.
+We choose age old technology with fresh intention, in an effort to build a lasting agricultural economy for the seed sowers and bread makers of the future.

 From Field To Loaf

 New England has a rich history of producing grains like oats, rye, wheat, corn, and buckwheat.
 Maine Grains is reviving this tradition to ensure that nutritious local grains are available and affordable for our community.
 Outside of commodity pricing and markets, Maine Grains works directly with each of its farmers to create transparent, sustainable, and economically feasible trade relationships.
 Farmers supplying Maine Grains pledge never to use chemical fertilizers or pesticides on their grain crops.
-The Maine Grains’ milling facility has organic certification through Maine Organic Farmers and Gardeners Association.
+The Maine Grains milling facility is certified organic through the Maine Organic Farmers and Gardeners Association.